First elected as Trustee:

 Goals – Continue to:

 - Lobby government for a full review of transportation funding in Alberta, including how Boards have historically spent transportation funding; and use the data to establish a new grid recognizing adversities faced by rural boards, especially those providing transportation to remote and geographically challenging areas.
-Since equal does not necessarily mean equitable, a two-tier grid may be the most effective method to address funding inequities.
+Equal does not mean equitable.

 - Advocate for government recognition of the difficulties in providing crucial services to rural schools, such as mental health supports.
 Factors for consideration are fewer mental health professionals, distance and travel time, and how youth mental health affects absenteeism and is the strongest predictor of academic success or failure.